Overview and Requirements

 The typical duration of a PhD project is between three and four years, if the student is dedicating the bulk of her or his time to the project.
 A candidate must be registered for at least two consecutive years, although registration for a year at another university may be accepted as part of that period.
 Although no maximum period of time is prescribed for completing a thesis, the university stipulates a "reasonable time", which is generally taken to be five years.
 If a candidate is not making satisfactory progress, the Commerce Faculty's Higher Degrees Committee may issue a warning, and, if necessary, may refuse re-registration.

 Though we do allow part-time PhD students into the programme we recommend that students are able to dedicate at least 20 hours a week to the project.
 Experience shows that otherwise it is difficult to create and maintain the necessary momentum.
 Supervisors can at their discretion require students to commit to certain time commitments.Students enrolled in the PhD programme are expected to:

 - Participate actively the PhD and Research Colloquia (PRCs), especially in their first year of registration – this is described in more detail below;

 - Agree with the supervisor and regularly reconsider a set of commitments and a timeline, which is to be outlined in a signed Memorandum of Understanding;

 - In the first six months of registration, develop a formal research proposal, which will be presented to GSB faculty and students and then submitted to the Commerce Faculty’s Higher Degrees Committee;

 - Keep the supervisor updated about progress within suitable, agreed timeframes;

 - Take a proactive approach to identifying their learning needs and to implementing suitable responses;

-- Actively participate in the academic life of the GSB through lecturing, research seminars and / or co-supervision of MBA research reports.
+- As appropriate, actively participate in the academic life of the GSB through lecturing, research seminars and / or co-supervision of MBA research reports; and